-- Societal factors: Online sexual harassment takes place in societal context, where a pervasive culture of sexualisation, misogyny and homophobia is often left unchallenged (Henry & Powell, 2016; Womens Aid, 2014).
-The issues of 'slut shaming' and 'victim blaming' are not unique to teens (Pew Research Centre, 2014) or to online sexual harassment (e.g., Hackman et al., 2017), but like with all forms of sexual violence, they play a central role in determining how it is experienced.
-Other intersecting factors, including race, ethnicity, disability, sexuality or sexual identity often create further marginalisation of young people experiencing online sexual harassment. - Peer group factors: Whilst wider societal norms and attitudes underpin much of young people's behaviours, it is clear that their intimate relationships and incidents of online sexual harassment are also being played out in a more localised manner in the context of their peer groups, with peer norms and attitudes driving their behaviour.
-As young people negotiate peer approval and acceptance, there can be intense peer pressure to engage in sexual activities, and peer groups can normalise the expectation to engage with certain activities with a group attitude of 'everyone is doing it' even if this isn't the case.
+Societal factors: Online sexual harassment takes place in societal context, where a pervasive culture of sexualisation, misogyny and homophobia is often left unchallenged (Henry & Powell, 2016; Womens Aid, 2014).
+The issues of 'slut shaming' and 'victim blaming' are not unique to teens (Pew Research Centre, 2014) or to online sexual harassment (e.g., Hackman et al., 2017), but like in all forms of sexual violence, they play a central role in determining how it is experienced.
+Other intersecting factors including race, ethnicity, disability, sexuality or sexual identity often create further marginalization of young people experiencing online sexual harassment.

+Peer group factors: Whilst wider societal norms and attitudes underpin much of young people's behaviors, it is clear that their intimate relationships and incidents of online sexual harassment are also being played out in a more localized manner in the context of their peer groups, with peer norms and attitudes driving their behavior.
+As young people negotiate peer approval and acceptance, there can be intense peer pressure to engage in sexual activities, and peer groups can normalize the expectation to engage in certain behavior with a group attitude that 'everyone is doing it' - even if this isn't the case.

 Any perceived violation of expected norms can result in 'shaming' and this often plays out online.
-The values of the peer group can also shape young people's attitudes and expectations of relationships, including normalising potentially harmful behaviours.
+The values of the peer group can also shape young people's attitudes and expectations of relationships, including normalizing potentially harmful behaviors.